Disabling interrupts

 Some external interrupts cannot be postponed, even by disabling interrupts.
 These interrupts, called non-maskable interrupts (NMIs), are supposed to be used only in emergencies, e.g. when the computer is on fire.
 Pintos does not handle non-maskable interrupts.

-Types and functions for disabling and enabling interrupts are in threads/interrupt.h.
+Types and functions for disabling and enabling interrupts are in threads/interrupt.h

 enum intr_level

-One of INTR_OFF or INTR_ON, denoting that interrupts are disabled or enabled, respectively.
+, denoting that interrupts are disabled or enabled, respectively.

 enum intr_level intr_get_level (void)